RunOnFlux/deploy-with-git/deploy-angular-ssr/README.md

 ### Advanced Options

 - **Auto-Update Polling Interval**: how often Flux checks your repository for new commits.
 Defaults to **24 hours**.
 For instant deploys on every push, set up a GitHub Webhook and add `WEBHOOK_SECRET` to your environment variables instead.
-- **Enterprise App**: encrypts your app specifications and runs exclusively on ArcaneOS nodes for enhanced security and privacy.
+- **Enterprise App**: encrypts your app specifications, secrets and ENVs and runs exclusively on ArcaneOS nodes for enhanced security and privacy.

 ### Runtime Version (Optional)